kylpo/notes/Constelation.md

 - rules
 - style

+# Single Responsibility Components
+consider the Category component.
+It could just be a single div with a background-image, onClick, onHover, and a child text, but that is complicated and completely not reusable.

+A better way to think of it would be Text wrapped in Col wrapped in BackgroundImage wrapped in Clickable.
+The only weirdness is the onHover, which would need to be done at the BackgroundImage level for the insetShadow.

+---

+range of component concerns (completely isolated, app-aware, route-aware)

+saying we can have all modular components is like saying the best security is turning off your computer and burying it 100 feet deep.
+They're just impractical.

 # In prep for conf talk
 Building quickly for web and native gives me rare insights.
 Something I should leverage.